 Meet Hollie Trezise from Rockinghorse

-Many of our supporters think that we are a large organization but in reality, we are a small team of nine staff, with four working part-time.
+Many of our supporters think that we are a large organization but in reality, we are a small team of ten staff, with five working part-time.
 We pride ourselves on working closely with the businesses, schools, community groups, trusts and individuals who support us.

 What does a Schools and Community Fundraising Manager do?